 Component of RiteVM Scheduler: Figure 7 shows a component diagram of the RiteVM scheduler.
 The RiteVM scheduler is a composite cell which consists of CyclicHandler and RiteVMSchedulerMain.
 The CyclicHandler cell configures the periodic handler based on µITRON.
 Cyclic handlers based on µITRON are described in the literature [8].
 The CyclicHandler cell has the attributes of the cell.
 The RiteVM- SchedulerMain cell processes the body of a periodic handler.
 Note that rotateReadyQueue is implemented as the body.

 Figure 8 shows the build description of the RiteVM scheduler.
 The RiteVMScheduler cell has attributes to configure the scheduler such as attribute, cyclicTime, cyclicPhase, and priority.
 In this case, the RiteVM scheduler is executed when it is generated, because the attribute is TA STA, which indicates that the periodic handler is in an operational state after creation.
-Note that the scheduler executes every 1 msec.
-RITEVM PRIORITY defines the priority of mruby tasks.
+Note that the scheduler executes every 1 ms. RITEVM PRIORITY defines the priority of mruby tasks.
 In the function of RiteVMSchedulerMain, rotateReadyQueue is implemented and the priority is passed as the argument.

 Synchronization of Multiple RiteVM Tasks